Verse-by-Verse Study

 Rest in God, now, today, tonight, tomorrow expect you can, and you will rest in God.
 In his presence, his smile, his love, his care for you and those you love.
 His faithfulness gives you assurance that He is with you and for you.

 Remember the troublesome events in your life are not hard for God to manage.
-We cannot solve problems by worry, or by mental rehearsal of troubling events.
+We cannot solve problems by worrying, or by mental rehearsal of troubling events.

 “Come to me, all you who are weary and burdened,